(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: That's possible, but we should consider another explanation.
 You

-mentioned you were having difficulty adjusting to the solitude of the past few days.
+mentioned you were having difficulty adjusting to the solitude of the

 PHLOX: I didn't imagine it!
 I saw something.